I'm a provider

-DESCRIPTIONComputer-assisted navigation (CAN) in orthopedic procedures describes the use of computer-enabled tracking systems to facilitate alignment in a variety of surgical procedures, including fixation of fractures, ligament reconstruction, preparation of the bone for joint arthroplasty, and verification of the intended implant placement.
+DESCRIPTIONComputer-assisted navigation (CAN) in orthopedic procedures describes the use of computer-enabled tracking systems to facilitate alignment in a variety of surgical procedures, including fixation of fractures, ligament reconstruction, osteotomy, tumor resection, preparation of the bone for joint arthroplasty, and verification of the intended implant placement.

-The goal of computer-assisted navigation (CAN) is to increase surgical accuracy and reduce the chance of malposition of the implants.
+The goal of computer-assisted navigation (CAN) is to increase surgical accuracy and reduce the chance of malposition.
 For total knee arthroplasty (TKA), malalignment is commonly defined as a variation of greater than 3 degrees from the targeted position.
 Proper implant alignment is believed to be an important factor for minimizing long-term wear, risk of osteolysis, and loosening of the prosthesis.
-In addition to reducing the risk of substantial malalignment, computer navigation may improve soft tissue balance and patellar tracking.
-CAN is also being investigated for operations with limited visibility such as placement of the acetabular cup in total hip arthroplasty (THA) and for minimally invasive orthopedic procedures.
-Other potential uses of CAN for surgical procedures of the appendicular skeleton include screw placement for fixation of femoral neck fractures and tunnel alignment during reconstruction of the anterior cruciate ligament (ACL).
+In addition to reducing the risk of substantial malalignment, CAN may improve soft tissue balance and patellar tracking.
+CAN is also being investigated for operations with limited visibility such as placement of the acetabular cup in total hip arthroplasty (THA), resection of pelvic tumors, and minimally invasive orthopedic procedures.
+Other potential uses of CAN for surgical procedures of the appendicular skeleton include screw placement for fixation of femoral neck fractures, high tibial osteotomy, and tunnel alignment during reconstruction of the anterior cruciate ligament (ACL).

 Navigation involves 3 steps: data acquisition, registration, and tracking.

-Data can be acquired in 3 different ways: fluoroscopic, guided by CT or magnetic resonance imaging (MRI), or imageless systems.
+Data can be acquired in 3 different ways: fluoroscopically, guided by CT scan or magnetic resonance imaging (MRI), or guided by imageless systems.
 These data are then used for registration and tracking.

-Registration refers to the ability of relating images (i.e., x-rays, CT, MRI or patients’ 3-D anatomy) to the anatomical position in the surgical field.
+Registration refers to the ability of relating images (i.e., radiographs, CT scan, MRI or patients’ 3D anatomy) to the anatomic position in the surgical field.
 Registration techniques may require the placement of pins or “fiduciary markers” in the target bone.
 A surface-matching technique can also be used in which the shapes of the bone surface model generated from preoperative images are matched to surface data points collected during surgery.

 A variety of surgical navigation procedures have received FDA clearance through the 510(k) process with broad labeled indications.
 The following is an example; “The OEC FluoroTrak 9800 Plus provides the physician with fluoroscopic imaging during diagnostic, surgical and interventional procedures.
 The surgical navigation feature is intended as an aid to the surgeon for locating anatomical structures anywhere on the human body during either open or percutaneous procedures.
 It is indicated for any medical condition that may benefit from the use of stereotactic surgery and which provides a reference to rigid anatomical structures such as sinus, skull, long bone or vertebra visible on fluoroscopic images.”